 Once that step is done, remove the hose and blow out any remaining water.
 Then pack up the hose and store it; preferably in a sheltered area outside or in a basement.
 Also, take a little time to ensure that the faucets are tightly closed.
 Even small drips can cause damage in the future.

 If the faucet is shut and you’re still seeing water dripping then close the shutoff valve to that faucet.
-That should solve the problem, if not you might want to call a professional plumber.
+That should solve the problem, if not you might want to call a professional plumber to take a look at your faucet for possible repair or replacement.